cardano-foundation/CIPs/cip-drep-metadata/README.md

 Thank you to [everyone who participated in the CIP workshops](#Acknowledgements)

 ## Motivation: why is this CIP necessary?
+CIP-1694 has set forth a compelling vision of a blockchain controlled by its community, and in doing so has thrown down the gauntlet to tooling providers to build apps and other kinds of tooling that will allow their users easy enjoyment of the governance features currently being built into the fabric of the Cardano blockchain.
+As I write this developers are feverishly hammering away at their keyboards like the blacksmiths of old to bring us the first iteration of these tools in a minimum viable format.

+The motivation for this CIP therefore is to provide these toolmakers with a simple and easy to accomodate standard which once adopted will allow them to read and display the metadata created by anyone who follows this standard when creating their DRep registration, or update metadata, made easy by tooling created to build this metadata for them.

-Blockchains are poor choices to act as content databases.
+Metadata is needed because blockchains are poor choices to act as content databases.
 This is why governance metadata anchors were chosen to provide a way to attach long form metadata content to on-chain events.
 By only supplying an On-Chain hash of the off-chain we ensure correctness of data whilst minimising the amount of data posted to the chain.

-#### For potential delegators
-When observing from the chain level, tooling can only see the content and history of DRep registration and update certificates and any associated anchors.
-These on-chain components do not give any context to the motivation of a DRep, even though this information would likely be the desired context for people who might delegate their voting power.
-By providing rich contextual metadata we enable people choosing a DRep to delegate their voting power to make well informed decisions.

-#### For all participants
-By standardising off-chain metadata formats we facilitate interoperability for tooling which creates and/or renders metadata attached to DRep registration and update transactions.
-This in turn promotes a rich user experience between tooling.
-This is good for all governance participants.
+## Specification
+CIP-1694 specifies that metadata anchors are optional for DRep registration and updates.
+This CIP covers metadata for the aforementioned transaction types, but it does not cover metadata for voting transactions.

 #### A Note on Teams
 CIP-1694 allows for DReps to be registered using a native or Plutus script credential, this implies that individuals could organise to form a team that would have a broad range of experitise, and would perhaps therefore be more attractive to some delegating Ada Holders.